rackerlabs/rackspace-how-to/content/rackspace-email/renamed-email-address-configuration-for-outlook-2016-on-mac.md

 product_url: rackspace-email
 ---

-This article descries how to configure a renamed email address in Outlook 2016 for Mac.
+After you have renamed a Rackspace Email address, your devices such as desktop computers, laptops, and mobile phones receive new email only after you configure them to connect to the new email address.
+This article describes how to configure a renamed email address in Outlook 2016 for Mac.

 ### Prerequisites